 – The Indian coastline stretches over 7516.6 kilometers of land and thus, makes India one of the biggest peninsulas in the world.

 – The coastal length of mainland India (except Andaman & Nicobar islands and Lakshadweep islands) is 5422.6 Km.
 The coastal length of all islands taken together is 2094 Km.

-– It runs over 9 states and 4 union territories and is bound by the Arabian Sea on the west and Bay of Bengal in the east.
+– It runs over 9 states and 4 union territories and is bound by the Arabian Sea on the west and the Bay of Bengal in the east.

-– The western coastal states are: Gujarat, Maharashtra, Goa, Karnataka and Kerala.
+– The western coastal states are Gujarat, Maharashtra, Goa, Karnataka, and Kerala.

-– The eastern coastal states are: Tamil Nadu, Andhra Pradesh, Orissa and West Bengal.
+– The eastern coastal states are Tamil Nadu, Andhra Pradesh, Orissa, and West Bengal.

-- Important ports of Gujarat are – Alang, Kandla, Mandavi, Okha, Porbandar, Veraval, Jafarabad, Pipavav, Bhavnagar, Dahej, Magadalla, Hazira, Mandvi (Surat), Mundra and Maroli.
+- Important ports of Gujarat are – Alang, Kandla, Mandavi, Okha, Porbandar, Veraval, Jafarabad, Pipavav, Bhavnagar, Dahej, Magadalla, Hazira, Mandvi (Surat), Mundra, and Maroli.

 - Major port: Kandla

 - The Kandla port was formed with the intention to decongest the Mumbai port.